 Q; Let us know the story of how you started participating in Earth Hour Mataram and why do you choose to continuously work for encouraging youth and community work together for our earth?

-It was actually started from me wanting to contribute myself to any environmental-related activities.
+It was actually started from my wanting to contribute myself to any environmental-related activities.
 I ended up joining Earth Hour (EH) Mataram in 2015.
-With all the good willing and care I had for planet earth, I tried to keep contributing through EH.
+With all the goodwill and care I had for planet earth, I tried to keep contributing through EH.
 Since then I got a chance to meet many people from different backgrounds.
 They are all fun and motivating.
 My first impression when I first joined was, “whatever the idea is, it will get appreciated”.
 It was another point that keeps me going until now: the flow of ideas.

 At the end of 2015, Earth Hour Mataram hit the lowest point.
 I, myself, as a new member, was sent as a representative to join KUMBANG Earth Hour Indonesia (an annual national gathering event).
 Through KUMBANG, I gained new confidence.
-I learned a lot about the history of Earth Hour, the movement in every region, Do’s and Dont’s, anything I could possibly learn.
+I learned a lot about the history of Earth Hour, the movement in every region, Do’s and Don’t, and anything I could possibly learn.

 After that, with all the knowledge I learned and confidence, I invited the Earth Hour Mataram team to prepare for the 2016 celebration.
 We tried to approach the Mataram city government and finally met the Mayor.
 Fortunately, He supported our movement.
 We tried our best from preparing for the day of celebration.
 It was reborn for Earth Hour Mataram.

 After all those moments, I felt like finding my passion for the environment.
-I tried hard with all the good and bad experiences to make EH Mataram standstill and even growing better.
+I tried hard with all the good and bad experiences to make EH Mataram standstill and even grow better.
 Then, in 2016, I was chosen as coordinator.
-The first thing I did was recruiting new volunteers.
+The first thing I did was recruit new volunteers.
 Good thing was that there were still many youngsters willing to join the movement.
 The team was working hard to extend EH relations with companies and other organizations in Lombok, trying to gain public sympathy.
 With a very low budget, we try to keep the campaigns running.

-In July 2017, Earth Hour Mataram launched “1000 Ecobrick for Kawis Krisant” project.
+In July 2017, Earth Hour Mataram launched “1000 Ecobrick for KAwis Krisant” project.
 We started by collecting plastic bottles.
 All volunteers have the responsibility to at least collect 2 bottles.
 We also conducted a street campaign and open both accepting plastic bottles.
 It wasn’t as easy as we thought.
 We changed the strategy by asking the small restaurants and cafes to collect their bottles to us.
 Well, it was still not enough to collect 1000 bottles.
-We ended up reaching some schools & colleges in the city who supported by collecting bottle plastics and donating to us.
+We ended up reaching some schools & colleges in the city who supported us by collecting bottle plastics and donating to us.

 In 3 months, we reached the goal of collecting 1000 ecobricks.
-The ecobricks were formed into Earth Hour 60+ iconic shaped with the height approximately 1,5 meters and were placed in open space at Kawis Krisant Smart Park.
+The ecobricks were formed into Earth Hour 60+ iconic shaped with the height of approximately 1,5 meters and were placed in open space at Kawis Krisant Smart Park.
 Up till today, EH Mataram ecobrick campaign is still running in collaboration with Waste Bank NTB Mandiri.

 On the night after the event, the big 7 SR earthquake hit Lombok.
 That one will be listed as one of the unforgettable moments in my life.
 Lombok was in pain.
 North Lombok area suffered the most, 99% of the region was destroyed.
 Hundreds lives gone, thousands of people lost homes.
 It was a tragedy.

 In LEIC, I was responsible as a project coordinator.
-I arranged schedules to distribute donations together with non-profit DORRA (Doctor for Asia-Africa) which provided basic medical needs.
+I arranged schedules to distribute donations with the non-profit DORRA (Doctor for Asia-Africa) which provided basic medical needs.
 We tried to discover as many places as we could.
 Despite the hard work, I love this volunteer experience!
-I got new experience playing with kids at the camp and connected with so many good people.
-The project continued as we built 3 Eco-School as an open learning space for kids and community to learn about ecology and nearly everything beneficial for the community.
+I got a new experience playing with kids at the camp and connected with so many good people.
+The project continued as we built 3 Eco-School as an open learning space for kids and the community to learn about ecology and nearly everything beneficial for the community.